soverenio/docs/docs/source/add-data-source.rst

-Adding a standard data source
+Add a standard data source
 =============================

 Data sources are systems your company uses to store and process customer data.